arosenkranz/scenarios/ui-component-docs/step4.md

 ## Add Args Table

-Last, we want to be able to show developers a table of all options for its prop values.
+Finally, we want to be able to show developers a table of all options for the component's prop values.
 Add the following code:

 <pre class="file" data-filename="./src/components/Button/Button.stories.mdx" data-target="append">## Button Component Props